Moving to New Zealand from UK

 Finally, one of the biggest challenges relates to finance.
 Many UK citizens overlook the tax implications of emigration.
 Becoming a tax resident too early or failing to plan for pensions and investments, can be costly.

-Our dedicated Tax Planning for UK Expatspage outlines the key considerations you should factor in before moving.
+Our dedicated tax Planning for UK expats page outlines the key considerations you should factor in before moving, including residency timing and pension treatment.

-For the latest official information on safety and regulations, check the UK Gov Travel Advice for New Zealand.’
+For the latest official information on safety and regulations, review UK government travel advice for New Zealand.

 Avoid costly mistakes when emigrating to New Zealand.
 Contact us for personalised relocation advice.
 Tel: +44 208 058 8937 or Email connect@adviceforexpats.com